 These are made with thick cookie butter.
 Shape the butter into round balls and roll those in crumbled almonds, sprinkles or coconut flakes for a fancy presentation.

 I used Parle G glucose biscuits but any crunchy cookies such as Biscoff, sugar cookies will work.
 Adjust sweetener to taste.
 Gingersnap cookies have a strong ginger flavor and I do not like the cookies.
 However, just a few cookies go a long way for a touch of ginger flavor.
 So used 4 cookies for extra flavor.

 Dilute cookie ball mixture and viola, there is a spreadable, dippable cookie butter!
 The spread in the below picture is Parle G butter without Gingersnap, hence a paler color.

 - 1 cup Cookie Crumbs 1 ½ packet or 18 parle G biscuits and 4 Gingersnap cookies

-- 2 tbsp Slivered Almonds
+- 2 tablespoon Slivered Almonds

-- 3 tbsp Condensed Milk
+- 3 tablespoon Condensed Milk

-- 1 tbsp Canola Oil or Butter
+- 1 tablespoon Canola Oil or Butter

 - Crumbled Blanched Sliced Almonds or Sprinkles or Coconut Flakes